marekboro/Course-Booking-System/README.md

 - [x] Get all courses with a given rating
 - [x] Get all customers for a given course
-- [ ] Get all courses for a given customer
+- [x] Get all courses for a given customer
-- [ ] Get all bookings for a given date
+- [x] Get all bookings for a given date
-- [ ] Get all customers in a given town for a given course
+- [x] Get all customers in a given town for a given course
-- [ ] Get all customers over a certain age in a given town for a given course
+- [x] Get all customers over a certain age in a given town for a given course
-- [ ] test these queries.
+- [x] test these queries.

-Other Extensions
-Correctly handle case-insensitive routes with Spring RestController or the IgnoreCase in derived queries.
+- [ ]  Correctly handle case-insensitive routes with Spring RestController or the IgnoreCase in derived queries.
-Tips / Reminders
-Stick to the RESTful routes for each resource:

-GET /resources
+- [x] GET /resources
-GET /resources/{id}
+- [x] GET /resources/{id}
-GET /resources?property=value
+- [x] GET /resources?property=value
-POST /resources
+- [x] POST /resources
-PUT /resources/{id}
+- [x] PUT /resources/{id}
-DELETE /resources/{id}
+- [x] DELETE /resources/{id}
-You're allowd to create routes outside of this structure, but you need to be able to justify the design decision.
-We of course reccomend you stick with this RESTful way of doing things.

-Clearly understand the relationships before coding.
+- [x] Clearly understand the relationships before coding.
 Draw it out.

-Be careful with town property - consider how to handle caps.
+- [ ] Be careful with town property - consider how to handle caps.

-Write tests for your queries.
+- [x] Write tests for your queries.

-Use a ddl-auto setting of create-drop when doing development.
+- [x] Use a ddl-auto setting of create-drop when doing development.
 This means every time the app starts, the schema is created, and when the app stops the schema is destroyed.

-Provide a data loader to seed some initial seed data
+- [x] Provide a data loader to seed some initial seed data

-Reminder on which dependencies to use with spring Initialiser:
+##### Dependencies to use with spring Initialiser:

-Web
-JPA
-H2
-DevTools
+Web, JPA, H2, DevTools

 ![image](planning.png)